Can Russia send weapons to North Korea amid sanctions? – DW – 06/26/2024

 The agreement includes a commitment for the two countries to come to each other's assistance if either is attacked.

-The North has allegedly provided millions of artillery shells and short-range missiles to Putin's hard-pressed troops in Ukraineand obtaining, in return, Russian fuel in amounts beyond limits specified in UN sanctions, food supplies and technology for his nuclear, missile and space programs.
+The North has allegedly provided millions of artillery shells and short-range missiles to Putin's hard-pressed troops in Ukraine.
+In return, it has received Russian fuel in amounts beyond limits specified in UN sanctions, food supplies and technology for nuclear, missile and space programs.

 Pyongyang has denied allegations of supplying weapons to Russia.